2nd Year

 • Fights and duels

-• Analysis, study and timing of brake of “gag”
+• Analysis, study, and timing of the "gag" breakdown

-• Characteristics and tricks of the own clown
+• Characteristics and play of one's own clown

 • “The comic trio” and hierarchies

-• The proof: the number, the sing, the contest, the audition, the exam, the interview
+• The act: the number, the song, the contest, the audition, the exam, the interview

-• The imitation: the story, the news, the announce
+• The imitation, the story, the news, the announcement

-• Music: the choir, the band, the orchestra
+• The music: the choir, the band, the orchestra

-• The Metatheatre: theatre company, the technique, the opera, the tragedy, Shakespeare
+• The Metatheatre: the theatre company, the technician, the opera, the tragedy, Shakespeare

 • God, love, sex, death